-MFG 195 Special Topics in Manufacturing\\\ variab Prerequisite: Consent of department
+MFG 195 Special Topics in Manufacturing\\\ variable 1-4 cr. hrs.
+Prerequisite: Consent of department

 Deals with current topics in manufacturing not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.
 Possible topics include case studies, simulations, special problems or problem-solving techniques.